-- In order to plan better medium-term fiscal framework the department has started Dynamic-Stochastic General Equilibrium model development with assistance from the International Monetary Fund.
-It is planned to complete the model by the end of 2019.
-Current work is relatively small-scaled, studying purpose models, and two trial models have been completed.
-Consultations are ongoing with International Monetary Fund experts. - It is planned to develop econometric models for short-term forecasts so as to review and compare alternative scenarios in the analysis and planning process. - Priority is to be given to increase the qualification of analysts.
-Together with support from the International Monetary Fund and the Academy of the Ministry of Finance, regular training is provided for Macroeconomic Analysis Division as well as for other employees of the Ministry of Finance to make them highly qualified experts on the Georgian economy. - For the purpose of improvement macroeconomic analysis, a thorough analyses and assessment of vulnerability of external macroeconomic risks that impact on Georgian economy is planned.
+- In order to plan better the medium-term fiscal framework, a dynamic stochastic model of the overall equilibrium is developed, developed in collaboration with an IMF panel of experts.
+The model is used to assess shock impacts according to different scenarios and update forecasts and is also subject to continuous improvement.
+The model methodology document is being worked on, as well as working on a research paper with the International Monetary Fund is ongoing, which will reflect the model methodology and an example of its application to the Georgian economy. - It is planned to develop new econometric models and to improve the current ones for short-term forecasts so as to review and compare alternative scenarios in the analysis and planning process. - Priority is to be given to increase the qualification of analysts.
+Together with support from the International Monetary Fund and the Academy of the Ministry of Finance, regular training is provided for Macroeconomic Analysis Division as well as for other employees of the Ministry of Finance to make them highly qualified experts on the Georgian economy.

+For the purpose of improvement macroeconomic analysis, a thorough analyses and assessment of vulnerability of external macroeconomic risks that impact on Georgian economy is planned.
 The staff of the department have been acquainted with international methodology for assessing external vulnerability within the training course organized by the International Monetary Fund.
 The analysis will be periodic and permanent monitoring of new revealing risks will be implemented.